becopay/Hikashop-Becopay-Gateway/README.md

 If you *are* a developer wanting contribute an enhancement, bug fix or other patch to this project, please fork this repository and submit a pull request detailing your changes.
 We review all PRs!

-This open source project is released under the [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0) which means if you would like to use this project's code in your own project you are free to do so.
+This open source project is released under the [GPL-3.0](http://www.gnu.org/licenses/gpl-3.0) which means if you would like to use this project's code in your own project you are free to do so.
 Speaking of, if you have used our code in a cool new project we would like to hear about it!
 [Please send us an email](mailto:io@becopay.com).

 ## License

-Please refer to the [LICENSE](https://opensource.org/licenses/Apache-2.0) file that came with this project.
+Please refer to the [GPL-3.0](http://www.gnu.org/licenses/gpl-3.0) file that came with this project.